 Who were the Minoans?

 In 1900 Arthur Evans began digging at Knossos, on Crete.
-He was immediately successful and over the next five years he uncovered a new civilization, which he called the Minoans.
-At Knossos he had in fact discovered a major palace, a palace which dominated the island of Crete.
+He was immediately successful and over the next five years he uncovered a major palace, a palace which dominated the island of Crete.
 It was similar in a way to the palace that his German friend Heinrich Schliemann had excavated thirty years before at Mycenae on mainland Greece, which clearly belonged to a civilisation that preceded classical Greece and surely belonged in the stories told in Homer of the Siege of Troy.
 But Knossos was bigger and grander and older than Mycenae, and though similar, was nevertheless very different.
 He had stumbled across an unknown civilisation.
 But what should he call it?

 The Minoans are indeed to my mind the most interesting of the great Bronze Age Palace Empires.
 But to study them we must begin with the powerful but still controversial figure of the excavator of Knossos, Sir Arthur Evans.

 The header shows a gold pendant now in the British Museum featuring the Master of Animals.
 This comes from the Aegina Treasure, which was found in mysterious circumstances on the island of Aegina.
 But the workmanship – and the dress – is clearly Minoan

 On to Sir Arthur Evans